petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Solution

-You need to assign the Contributor role to the resource group for the service principal that corresponds to VM Image Builder first-party app by using the following Azure CLI command or portal instructions.
+You need to assign the Contributor role to the resource group for the service principal that corresponds to VM Image Builder first-party app.
+Use the following Azure CLI command or portal instructions.

-First, validate that the service principal is associated with VM Image Builder first-party app by using the following Azure CLI command:
+First, validate that the service principal is associated with the VM Image Builder first-party app by using the following Azure CLI command:

 ```azurecli-interactive
 az ad sp show --id {servicePrincipalName, or objectId}